StructureTool2D © Read Me

 - unit-load and force-method instructional outputs

-- slope-deflection method outputs and optional report files
+- slope-deflection method outputs and SDM analysis/summary DOCX report files when report generation is selected

 - quick-reference HTML document